1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Breaking the promise from the left

-In order to create our reduction, we will first need a key insight, which we prove now.
+In order to design the reduction, we will need a key insight, which we prove now.
 The reasoning builds up on an idea in~\cite{simple_Xuding}.
-In the following, for two oriented paths $\P=p_1\dots p_n$ and $\Q=q_1\dots q_m$, we let $\P + \Q$ denote the path formed by identifying $p_n$ with $q_1$, and we let $\P - \Q$ denote the path formed by identifying $p_n$ with $q_m$.
-Furthermore, $\to$ denotes the oriented path $p_1p_2$ with one directed edge $(p_1,p_2)$. \begin{proposition} Let $\C$ be an oriented cycle of net length $n \geq 1$.
-There exists an oriented path $\P$ and a set of vertices $a_0,\dotsc, a_{n-1}$ of $\C$ such that \begin{enumerate} \item for each $i$, $\P - \P$ homomorphically maps onto $\C$ in a way that its endpoints map to $a_i$, and \item for each $i$, $\rightarrow+\P-\P$ homomorphically maps onto $\C$ in a way that its first vertex maps to $a_i$ and its last vertex maps to $a_{i + 1 \bmod n}$. \end{enumerate} \end{proposition} \begin{proof} We first choose a positive orientation of $\C$, i.e., an orientation such that the difference between the numbers of edges directed forward and backward is positive (and thus equal to the net length).
+In the following, for two oriented paths $\P=p_1\dots p_n$ and $\Q=q_1\dots q_m$, we let $\P + \Q$ denote the path formed by taking the disjoint union of $\P$ and $\Q$ and then identifying $p_n$ with $q_1$; and we let $\P - \Q$ denote the path formed by identifying $p_n$ with $q_m$.
+Furthermore, recall that $\theedge$ denotes the oriented path $p_1p_2$ with one directed edge $(p_1,p_2)$. \begin{proposition} Let $\C$ be an oriented cycle of net length $n \geq 1$.
+There exists an oriented path $\P$ and a set of vertices $a_0,\dotsc, a_{n-1}$ of $\C$ such that \begin{enumerate} \item for each $i$, $\P - \P$ homomorphically maps into $\C$ in a way that its endpoints map to $a_i$, and \item for each $i$, $\theedge+\P-\P$ homomorphically maps into $\C$ in a way that its first vertex maps to $a_i$ and its last vertex maps to $a_{i + 1 \bmod n}$. \end{enumerate} \end{proposition} \begin{proof} We first choose a positive orientation of $\C$, i.e., an orientation such that the difference between the numbers of edges directed forward and backward is positive (and thus equal to the net length).

 We now proceed to choose a ``starting point''.
 Label the vertices of $\C$ as $c_0,c_1,c_2,\dots,c_p=c_0$, where $c_0$ is an arbitrary vertex and the other vertices are picked according to the positive orientation, in the natural way.
-Let $\Tilde{\C}$ be the oriented path obtained from $\C$ by deleting the edge connecting $c_0$ and $c_{p-1}$, let $\mu$ be the minimum level of the vertices of $\Tilde{\C}$, and let $v$ be the last vertex of $\Tilde{\C}$ of level $\mu$.
+Let $\widetilde{\C}$ be the oriented path obtained from $\C$ by deleting the edge connecting $c_0$ and $c_{p-1}$.
+Assign levels to vertices in a natural way: $c_0$ has level $0$~ (denoted $\lvl(c_0)=0$), $c_1$ has level $1$ or $-1$ depending on the direction of the first edge, and so on.
+Let $\mu$ be the minimum level of the vertices of $\widetilde{\C}$~ (note that this is a non-positive number), and let $v$ be the last vertex of $\widetilde{\C}$ of level $\mu$.